12 Interviewing Tips for Managers

 Without a clear understanding of what you need, it’s challenging to assess whether a candidate is a good fit.
 A well-defined role helps you attract the right candidates and evaluate their potential for success.

 Craft a detailed job description outlining the key responsibilities, required skills, and qualifications for your role.
 Distinguish between must-have and nice-to-have skills and qualifications to help you focus on what truly matters during your interviews.
+Use that to create an interview scorecard to objectively evaluate candidate responses.

 Use structured interviews for consistency